|Home||FOIA Staff||Request Form||Record Archive Types||How to Obtain Records|

-This list has been compiled from the N. Y. State Archives and Records Administration (SARA) General Retention Schedule.
+This list has been compiled from the New York State Archives and Records Administration (SARA) General Retention Schedule.
 Description of Records by File Series Name or Subject.

 NOTE: Some of these descriptions include records for material that would only be handled by elements of this agency in an activated "wartime" situation, or pertain to development of policy at higher command levels (e.g., cemetaries, deceased personnel, man-material systems, nuclear and chemical weapons and material, research development and acquisition, soldier-material systems, etc.) and may not be available through this agency.